yefreescoding/react-dynamic-island/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Invisible Details of Interaction Design](https://rauno.me/craft/interaction-design) - This helped me understand how some interactions with our phones or tablets feels so intuitive.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.

 ## Author